 PCB Substrate Material Selection and Stackup Design

-Due to the parasitic effects mentioned earlier, you’ll need to carefully select a substrate material and design your stackup.
-The dielectric constant of your substrate will affect the geometry required to produce a transmission line with specific impedance and will affect the impedance of your power delivery network.
+Due to the parasitic effects mentioned earlier, you will need to carefully select a substrate material and design your stackup.
+The dielectric constant of your substrate will affect the geometry required to produce a transmission line with specific impedance and will affect the impedance of the power delivery network.
 The presence of planes beneath conductors also determines the loop impedance in a circuit, which affects a circuit’s EMI susceptibility.

 Impedance Matching Networks

-Your stackup will affect plenty of other aspects of your board design, such as its thermal resistance and your routing strategy.
+The stackup will affect plenty of other aspects of the board design, such as the thermal resistance and routing strategy.
 When combined with the right substrate material, you can reduce the losses seen by signals while maintaining consistent impedance throughout your circuits.
-Maintaining the impedance of a circuit to a specific value during routing is important for ensuring impedance matching throughout a signal chain.
-As signals transition to transmission line behavior, you’ll need to ensure your transmission lines, drivers, and receivers have consistent impedance to prevent signal reflections.
+Maintaining the impedance of a circuit to a specific value during routing is important for ensuring impedance matching throughout a net.
+As signals transition to transmission line behavior, you will need to ensure that the transmission lines, drivers, and receivers have consistent impedance to prevent signal reflections.

 You’ll need to determine the impedance of transmission lines and vias in this layout

 Just like a PCB substrate will have some parasitics between neighboring conductive elements, so will vias in a multilayer board.
-Your vias are essentially small inductors with an air-filled or conductive epoxy-filled core.
+Vias are essentially small inductors with an air-filled or conductive epoxy-filled core.
 The inductance of a via is on the order of nanohenries and depends primarily on its aspect ratio.
-Vias also have self capacitance, and groups of vias have some mutual capacitance and mutual inductance.
-This leads to noise coupling between vias, and causes vias to act as impedance discontinuities when placed on a transmission line.
-In general, the use of vias is generally kept to a minimum in high speed and high frequency circuits.
+Vias also have self-capacitance, and groups of vias have some mutual capacitance and mutual inductance.
+This leads to noise coupling between vias and causes vias to act as impedance discontinuities when placed on a transmission line.
+In general, the use of vias is generally kept to a minimum in high-speed and high-frequency circuits.

-If you ignore parasitics, and if you ignore real circuit models for your layout, which account for equivalent series/parallel inductance, resistance, and capacitance, you can analyze a circuit layout using good-old pen and paper.
-If you have access to a SPICE-based simulator, you can easily determine the impedance of a linear circuit using an AC frequency sweep, and you can visualize the transfer function for a circuit in a Bode plot.
-These tools can be used to show you the total impedance of a circuit block in your design, as well as how a circuit block affects the magnitude and phase of an input signal.
+If you have access to a SPICE-based simulator, you can easily determine the impedance of a linear circuit using an AC frequency sweep and you can visualize the transfer function for a circuit in a Bode plot.
+These tools can be used to show you the total impedance of a circuit block in your design as well as how a circuit block affects the magnitude and phase of an input signal.

 These vias and conductors will affect the impedance seen by signals throughout your board.

-With nonlinear circuits, you’ll need to use more advanced analyses.
-The most prominent tool for working with nonlinear circuits is to use a DC sweep as this tells you how a DC input voltage propagates an output voltage and current.
-When working with AC signals or arbitrary oscillating waveforms, you can use small signal analysis to examine how a change around some operating point.
-This analysis tells you the transimpedance of a circuit around a specific operating voltage in your circuit.
+With nonlinear circuits, you will need to use more advanced analyses.
+The most prominent tool for working with nonlinear circuits is to use a DC sweep, as this tells you how a DC input voltage propagates an output voltage and current.
+When working with AC signals or arbitrary oscillating waveforms, you can use small-signal analysis to examine change around some operating point.
+This analysis tells you the transimpedance of a circuit around a specific operating voltage in the circuit.
 A more powerful technique is harmonic balance analysis, which tells you how a sinusoidal signal and its harmonics behave in a nonlinear circuit.